mortar-works/mortar-website/src/site/use-cases/find-digital-help-in-Salford.md

 pageImage: bg-digitalinclusion-salford.jpg
 homepageImage: salford-01.png
 description: |-
-  'Find Digital Help' is a tailored version of our Digital Inclusion Triage Tool.
+  Find Digital Help is a tailored version of our Digital Inclusion Triage Tool.
 The tool delivers early intervention for Salford's residents and is supporting the city in adopting a more holistic, place-based approach to digital inclusion, redefining how their local services work together.

 order: 1